Earning CPE credits to maintain the CISSP

-Studying cyber–security magazine or books
+Studying cybersecurity magazines or books

 You can claim CPE credits for reading whitepapers published on authentic websites.
 You have to write a short summary of the contents that you studied, including the details of the website.
-The website must be accessible without any restriction.
+The website must be accessible without any restrictions.
 Only “Group A” credits can be earned.

-Security white paper writing
+Security whitepaper writing

 Reading the InfoSecurity Professional magazine

 Reading the InfoSecurity Professional magazine can give you “Group A” credits for every issue.
 This is a members-only online magazine.
 You may need to pass an online quiz that is related to the magazine’s content.

 Cybersecurity book reviews

 You can earn “Group A” credits by reviewing cyber-security books.
 Credits are given for every book reviewed.
 The review must be of a specified length.